 1. How many titles do you review each year?

 This varies and can range from 250 to 400 titles.
 We review as many of the Michigan-related books published each year as possible.
 Let us know of any books we should review.
 Note that new editions (2nd, 3rd, etc.), revisions and previously published books are not considered.
-See How to Submit or Recommend Books for more specific information.
+See How to Contact and Submit Titles to the Michigan Notable Books Program for more specific information.

 2. How broad is your selection?